Monica Granados

 Meet Monica

 During my PhD at McGill University, I discovered that incentives in academia promote practices that make knowledge less accessible.
 I’ve devoted my career to working in the open science space to make knowledge more equitable and accessible.
 As a Senior Open Science and Data Policy Advisor at Environment and Climate Change Canada I provided subject matter expertise and supported the delivery of open science in the Government of Canada.
-Presently, I am working at Creative Commons on global campaign promoting open access of climate and biodiversity research.
+Presently, I am Director of Open Science at Creative Commons where I lead a team working to increase open license adoption in the research life cycle.
 As a member of the Leadership Team at PREreview I work to make peer review more open and diverse.
+I am also currently on the Board of Directors of the Canadian Open Data Society to promoting open data in Canada.
 I am also an alumna of the Frictonless Data Fellowship.

 News & Updates